denten-books/plain-text/3-format.md

-I would like to conclude this chapter with a glimpse of several obvious formatting structures that increasingly mediate in numerous everyday acts of of contemporary reading.
+I would like to conclude this chapter with a glimpse of several obvious formatting structures that increasingly mediate in numerous everyday acts of contemporary reading.
 The Open Systems Interconnection (OSI) reference model of communication, implemented in every computer including electronic book readers, describes no less than seven layers of communication involved in the simple act of sending an email, taking notes in the margins of a networked book, or reading a newspaper online.[^ln3-osi] It includes, among others, the Application Layer, concerned with the semantics of "all services directly comprehensible to the user," the Presentation Layer, which defines the syntax